developmentseed/geodex/README.md

 ```

 ## Additional details
 GeoDex is optimized to use very little RAM (compared to our previous tool, [`cover.js`](https://github.com/developmentseed/skynet-train/blob/master/cover.js)).
 It uses a depth-first search algorithm that continually returns tile indices instead of storing all tiles in memory at once (see toy example below).
-This strategy ensures that the program won't crash due to memory overflow as full tile lists can grow to a few gigabytes.
+This ensures that the program won't crash due to memory overflow as full tile lists can grow to a few gigabytes.
 The total runtime generally depends on the number of tiles (determined by boundary size and zoom level) as well as the roughness of the boundary.

+Tile indexing is built on top of [pyGeoTile](https://github.com/geometalab/pyGeoTile).

 ### Toy example
 <img src="./depth_search_toy_example.gif" width="450" />